-Winning in business today means growing your market share — I don’t care how mature or immature your market segment appears to be, your long-term success means that your share will grow only at your competitors’ expense.
+Listen to a bit of marketing wisdom.
+Winning in business today means growing your market share.
+I don’t care how mature or immature your market segment appears to be, your long-term success means that your share will grow only at your competitors’ expense.

 We should all consider our success by two measures;

 2) Our market share in relation to our competitor’s share.
 However, many of us continue to play a defensive strategy.
 They try to wait out the uncertainty and take a “wait and see” attitude as changes and shifts in the marketing landscape spells opportunity to the winning few.
 We could not help but remember Napoleon’s admonition that the “logical end of defensive warfare is surrender.”
 With that in mind, we created a follow-up to the popular White Paper we posted some months back entitled “Napoleon… Strategy the works”.
 So, we decided to examine the great General’s advice once again and to apply it to our current market conditions.
 What follows are a group of pithy Napoleon maxims and a short dissertation on how to apply that learning to your “growing market share” strategies.